 The safety and health of our attendees and participants is our number one priority.

-The following safety and wellness guidelines are current as of May 5, 2021, per guidance offered by the CDC, New York State Department of Health, New York City Department of Health, with advice from the Mayor’s Office of Citywide Event Coordination and Management.
+The following safety and wellness guidelines are current as of May 19, 2021, per guidance offered by the CDC, New York State Department of Health, New York City Department of Health, with advice from the Mayor’s Office of Citywide Event Coordination and Management.
 As new information becomes available, we update this page accordingly.
+Current, comprehensive state guidance for festivals can be found here.

 - CAPACITIES: All venues will be operating at the event capacity dictated by current City and State guidelines.
 Security will be posted on site to manage capacity, and timed entry or event sessions may be utilized to manage flow.